Robust Robustness: Robustness in maxmin applications

-\begin{rem}[Absolutely continuous priors] \cref{res:robustness_continuity} has powerful implications for priors that are absolutely continuous (with respect to Lebesgue measure).
-Suppose that $\Th$ is a subset of Euclidean space.
+\begin{rem}[Absolutely continuous priors] Suppose that $\Th$ is a subset of Euclidean space. \cref{res:robustness_continuity} has powerful implications for priors that are absolutely continuous (with respect to Lebesgue measure).
 Let $\Pi$ be a closed ambiguity set that contains only absolutely continuous priors.
-By \cref{res:robustness_continuity}.\ref{it:closure}, the payoff guarantee from a social choice function $f$ over $\Pi$ is robust as long as the induced value function $u \circ f$ is continuous almost everywhere (with respect to Lebesgue measure).
-In the monopoly selling problem and the multi-good monopoly problem (under both revenue and regret objectives), the value function $u \circ f$ is continuous almost everywhere, for each incentive-compatible social choice function $f$; for details, see \cref{sec:AC_proof}.
+By \cref{res:robustness_continuity}.\ref{it:closure}, the payoff guarantee from a social choice function $f$ over $\Pi$ is robust as long as the induced value function $u \circ f$ is continuous Lebesgue-almost everywhere.
+In the monopoly selling problem and the multi-good monopoly problem (under both revenue and regret objectives), for each incentive-compatible social choice function $f$, the value function $u \circ f$ is continuous Lebesgue-almost everywhere; for details, see \cref{sec:AC_proof}.
 So in these applications, if $\Pi$ is a closed set of absolutely continuous priors, then every mechanism's payoff guarantee over $\Pi$ is robust. \end{rem}